maykar/plex_assistant/README.md

 * Press the plus sign next to "If".
 Search for and select "Google Assistant"
 * Select "Say phrase with text ingredient"

 Now you can select how you want to trigger this service, you can select up to 3 ways to invoke it.
-I use things like `tell plex to $` or `have plex $`.
+I use things like `tell plex to $` or `$ with plex`.
 The dollar sign will be the phrase sent to this component.
 See currently supported [commands below](#commands)).
 You can also set a response from the Google Assistant if you'd like.
 Select your language (as long as it's supported, see list above), then hit "Create Trigger" to continue.

 * Press the plus sign next to "Then"
 * Search for and select "Webhooks", then select "Make a web request"